dansingerman/pwned_passwords_v2/README.md

 The passwords you use in this gem do not get sent externally.
 The password is SHA1 hashed, and then only the first 5 characters are sent externally.
 The API response is then checked locally to see if a matching SHA1 hash is present.

-Troy Hunt's [blog post](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/) explains this process in more detail.
+Troy Hunt's [blog post](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity) explains this process in more detail.

+You can also read [Validating Leaked Passwords with k-Anonymity](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/) for more information on how secure this is and why.

 If you like this gem please donate to Troy's [donations page](https://haveibeenpwned.com/Donate)